nicosouv/harbour-gitdeck/OAUTH_SETUP.md

 ## OAuth Flow

 1. User taps "Login with GitHub OAuth" in the app
+2. App starts a local HTTP server on port 8080
-2. Browser opens to GitHub authorization page
+3. Browser opens to GitHub authorization page
-3. User authorizes the app
+4. User authorizes the app
-4. GitHub redirects to the callback URL with a code
+5. GitHub redirects to `http://localhost:8080/callback` with the authorization code
-5. User copies the code back to the app
+6. Local server receives the code automatically
-6. App exchanges code for access token
+7. App exchanges code for access token
-7. User is authenticated!
+8. User is authenticated - the browser shows a success page!

 ## Troubleshooting